solidcode79/Unofficial-CS6515-FAQ/README.md

 The rest of the stuff you can learn but developing basic problem-solving skills while possible to do for someone really smart may put you under a lot of stress, and if you fail to do so, your venting would probably put lots of others in stress.

-There is a great website, https://www.geeksforgeeks.com, that covers quite a lot of textbook as well as general algorithmic problems like dynamic programming, divide and conquer as well as (and most of all) NP-Completeness proofs.
-Practice as many problem on this website as you can.
-(It is better to do this after going through HW practice problems and Office Hours)
+Other than that, you can search the topics on youtube, checkout https://www.geeksforgeeks.com, the resrouces around these topics are innumerable.

-## How to study in Study Groups?
+## How to study in study groups?
 In my experience, form a small study group that is committed and consistent.
-Make a regular timetable instead of leaving it on chat when to meet next, for example, every Monday, Wednesday and Saturday is one such schedule.
+Make a fixed schedule instead of leaving it on chat when to meet next, for example, every Monday, Wednesday and Saturday is one such schedule.
 Treat these study groups as if you are the student as well as the tutor.
-Everyone in the group picks up a topic and teaches it to others in the group.
-Think and challenge each other collectively on what could come in the exam.
-Especially, try to get into Professor's mind on what could be an MCQ topic and what could come as a 20 point question.
+Everyone in the group picks up a topic and teaches it to others in the group, is a way to go.

 ## I don't have the prerequisites or time to prepare - can I get a B in CS6515?
 People have done it before but I won't have been able to.
 For me, it took me several years to develop problem solving skills, a peer of mine at school developed better skills than me in a matter of months but a majority of people I met took several iterations, say a couple of years to develop basic problem-solving skills (usually those two years were during their undergrad years or over the first few years of their job).

+For most people, I noticed, it's about solving a *lot* of problems, such that when you do face an unknown problem, it triggers some problem solving patterns in your brain.
+On the other hand, some very smart people could develop these patterns by solving a lot fewer problems.

 ## Why is this FAQ, why are you doing this?
 The people venting and all that puts the teaching staff on a very slippery slope - Cheap wasn't enough, now they want it easy.
 I want to row, if I can, in the opposite direction.

 ## This course is perfect?
 Well, the course could be improved and I suggest you write those suggestions during the course and put them in the CIOS.
-Every vote counts, and trust me, the teaching staff is eager to understand your opinion.
-As a general rule anywhere in life, be objective and data-oriented in your opinion.
 Ranting about it on student forums will not just waste everyone's time but also scare off upcoming student batches.

 ## Ok, level with me what's wrong with this course, besides the CIOS BS?
 Well, no one has tried to teach algorithms at scale before.
 No one has ever tried to teach such a diverse cohort of students and no one has ever faced so much public scrutiny before.